Intramural sports

-Intramural sports, also known as interhall sports, hall sports, or (in collegiate universities, particularly in the UK) inter-collegiate sport or college sport, are recreational sports organized within a particular institution, usually an educational institution, for the purpose of fun and exercise.
+Intramural sports, also known as interhall sports, hall sports, or (in collegiate universities, particularly outside of North America) inter-collegiate sport or college sport, are recreational sports organized within a particular institution, usually an educational institution, for the purpose of fun and exercise.
 The term is chiefly North American, although the concept originates from the United Kingdom and the term has been adopted there (normally as intramural sport in the singular).
 It is contrasted with extramural, varsity or intercollegiate (US) sports, which are played between teams from different educational institutions.
 The word intermural, which means "between institutions", is a common error for "intramural".

 Etymology

 The word intramural, derived from the Latin words intra muros meaning "within walls", dates from the 1840s in the general sense of "being or occurring within the limits usually of a community, organization, or institution", used in terms such as intramural burials, and eventually came to refer to sports matches and contests that took place among teams from "within the walls" of an institution or area.
 The use of intramural in the sense of sports has been attributed to A. S. Whitney, a Latin professor at the University of Michigan.